 From the exterior, Hudgen's home could pass for a Mediterranean mansion with its stark white paint color, curved staircase, arched window features, and balconies.
 There's also plenty of fresh greenery, including tall trees, crawling vines, and wild hedges.
 It's begging you to go inside.

 The bright and airy living room features both contemporary and more traditional elements.
 A pair of tomato red armchairs frame the space in front of beautiful tall glass doors that open up onto a grassy lawn.
 On top of the rustic, hardwood floors is a patterned rug in a neutral shade of beige to add warmth to the room.
 While the long white sofa feels modern and fresh, it's flanked by statuesque table lamps that look antique and hand-crafted.
-Along with the floor to ceiling doors, two large rectangular mirrors work to make the space feel expansive.
+Along with the floor-to-ceiling doors, two large rectangular mirrors work to make the space feel expansive.

-This large master bedroom is divided by a strong wall which features a roaring fireplace surrounded by intricate tile work.
+This large primary bedroom is divided by a strong wall that features a roaring fireplace surrounded by intricate tile work.
 The divider works to separate the sleeping area from an additional seating area complete with an arched window that offers an unbelievable view of the city below.
 Outfitted with a cowhide rug, a chaise longue, rustic vessels, and a potted tree, it's an ideal reading nook for winding down before bed or the perfect place to enjoy a cup of coffee before taking on the day ahead.

 From this unique perspective, you can catch a glimpse of the luxurious formal dining room.
 The star of this space has to be the glowing brass ceiling from which a Moroccan-inspired pendant lamp hangs.
 Although the room feels glamorous and almost traditional, the actual dining table and chairs are distinctly modern.
-Just look at how the light tan cane work of the chairs contrasts with the rich chocolate table and framework, not to mention the modern shape of the pieces.
+Just look at how the light tan of the chairs contrasts with the rich chocolate table and framework, not to mention the modern shape of the pieces.

 Out on one of the property's multiple balconies, you can take in views of both the lush canyon and the metropolitan city.
 Even this small outdoor space has been decorated to fit in with the rest of the home's stylish décor.
 It features wicker chairs topped with cushions that sit on top of a large square-tiled floor.
 Arched columns and a Moroccan hanging lantern contribute to the Mediterranean décor that's so prominently featured throughout the home.